|SACE Code||1BGY10 A|

 - communicate knowledge and understanding of biological concepts, using appropriate terms, conventions, and representations.

-- Why diversity in an ecosystem is key to it's survival
+- Understand why diversity in an ecosystem is key to it's survival

-- Insight into how the cell performs the reactions and processes to keep us alive
+- Insight into how cells perform the reactions and processes to keep us alive

 - Understanding of the importance of microorganisms in our health and the food we eat